LeeMorinUCF/Hidden_Comp_Risks/README.md

 policyTRUE:sexF   0.199447   0.021395    9.322  < 2e-16 ***
 ```
 These events happen less ofthen.
-However, there is a *reduction* in these offences for males, which is not present for females (the female:policy interaction cancel each other out).
+However, there is a *reduction* in these offences for males, which is not present for females (the female:policy interaction cancels the other out).

-<strong I find this confusing /strong> The only change to the penalties for these offences is the swapping out of the 3-point speeding 40-45 over in a 100km/hr zone, which was changed to 6 points.
+Note that there are no changes to the penalties for these offences and the swapping out of the 3-point speeding 40-45 over in a 100km/hr zone, which was changed to 6 points, is not a possibility, since the driver can only be awarded points for a single speeding infraction.

 ### Time Series